nekrutnikolai/RotorRascal/README.md

     - Are there patent opportunites for your project?

 ### Appendix A (permissions)

-- "The group approves this report for inclusion on the course website."
+The group approves this report for inclusion on the course website

-- "The group approves the video for inclusion on the course youtube channel."
+The group approves the video for inclusion on the course youtube channel

 ### Additional appendices
 - Appendix with commented Verilog and/or program listings.